GuancheGamer/landing/src/pages/docs/modding/loading-mods.md

 ### Getting Started

 1\.
 You can write/download any GSC of your choice.
-If you are writing it from scratch/have the source code, note that you will need to compile it, which we will talk about in this post.
+If you are writing it from scratch/have the source code, note that you will need to compile it, which we will talk about later.

 <Alert variant="warning">